The Impact of Blockchain on International Trade

 Firstly, it allows parties involved in a trade transaction to monitor the progress and status of the transaction in real-time, ensuring that all parties are aware of the current state of affairs.
 This transparency helps to reduce delays and uncertainties, improving efficiency and trust in the trade finance process.

-See also The Role of Blockchain in GDPR Compliance
+See also Theoretical Models of Blockchain Governance

 Additionally, enhanced financial transparency enables more accurate evaluation of trade finance risks, allowing financial institutions to make better-informed decisions regarding the provision of financing.
 This mitigates the risks associated with trade finance, leading to a more secure and stable international trade ecosystem.